The road leading into the park is very poor and should be driven with care, and should only be used with a 4 x 4 or ATV vehicle.

 Nature and Culture

-- History - Boulder Creek became a Provincial Park in the year 2000.
+- History: Boulder Creek became a Provincial Park in the year 1999.

-- Conservation - The park protects a small parcel of mostly old growth hemlock and a small amount of balsam fir, spruce and pine with a rich mossy undergrowth indicative of an old growth forest.
+- Conservation: The park protects a small parcel of mostly old growth hemlock and a small amount of sub-alpine fir, spruce and pine with a rich mossy undergrowth indicative of an old growth forest.
 The stand age class is approximately 250+ years.
 The Ministry of Sustainable Resources designated the Boulder Creek Valley as a Forest Ecosystems Network to protect its natural values and provide wildlife habitat.

-- Wildlife (specific to this park or area) - Moose and coyote are known to frequent the area.
+- Wildlife (specific to this park or area): Moose, bears, and coyotes are known to frequent the area.